-It is also possible to receive concessionary fares for rail travel.
+It is also possible to receive discounts on rail travel.

 Planning your train journey